 - One restaurant had a horrible problem with car club street cruisers.
-It was great for late night sales on weekends, but bad for drinking on the property, customer abuse, and fights.
-After the city passed an ordinance banning street cruising, the hostilities on the property fell off dramatically.
-This restaurant was able to terminate it’s costly off-duty police coverage for less expensive uniformed security service to maintain order on the property.
+It was great for late-night sales on weekends, but bad for drinking on the property, customer abuse, and fights.
+After the city passed an ordinance banning street cruising, the hostilities on the property fell dramatically.
+This restaurant was able to terminate its costly off-duty police coverage for a less expensive uniformed security service to maintain order on the property.

 Learn More about Premises Liability Litigation

 Download the 115-page eBook written by Security Expert Chris E. McGoey